deathworlders/online/content/book/deathworlders/chapter-18-baggage.md

 "What favor?"
 Ava asked.

-"Could you, er... could the kids sleep round your place tonight?
+"Could you, er...could the kids sleep round your place tonight?
 We’re having a guest over."

 Floating in a kind of stunned emptiness as she processed the implications of that request, Ava heard her mouth say "Yeah, uh… sure!
 Yeah, we, uh, we can do that for you."